SnowConvert: Function References for Teradata¶

 POSITION

-The character index where the search will start (starting at 1).
+The position in the text where the search will begin (starting from position 1).

 OCCURRENCE

-The character index where the search will start (starting at 1).
+The position in the text where the search will begin (starting from position 1).

 Returns¶